 Interim Chief Administrative Officer, Center for Precision Medicine and Data Sciences

-Christopher Wang serves as the Acting Chief Administrative Officer (CAO) for the Center for Precision Medicine and Data Sciences.
+Christopher Wang serves as the Interim Chief Administrative Officer (CAO) for the Center for Precision Medicine and Data Sciences.
 He oversees personnel, finance, contracts, agreements, marketing and other aspects of daily operations, as well as the various areas of research support for precision medicine.
 He has 15 years of experience in research administration.
 He served as a research manager in various departments at the UC Davis Medical Center and worked at UC Davis Office of Research reviewing and negotiating various contracts and agreements.
 He has been involved in many research committees at UC Davis Health and holds a national certification in research administration.
 He has bachelors degrees in both Finance and Media Arts and Animation.
 Chris is a graduate of the Sacramento State MBA program.